marczaku/networking-102-realtime/README.md

 - I recommend to use Jetbrains Rider as an IDE.\
 - Install Unity Hub & Unity.

+## Remarks
+- In the first four exercises, we are not using any advanced classes for working with `Streams`
+  - it is slightly tedious, but it will teach you about how `byte[]` can be used as buffers
+- Refer to the Slides `030 - Internet` for details on TCP / UDP.

 ## Part 1 - Time Server: